 CS Hydra Cluster

-The CS Hydra cluster contains debian bookworm(r12 ) and ubuntu noble(r24.04) nodes.
-Each os type has its own partition.
-Beside the two different os, there are two type of resources available in the cluster, a compute or gpu resource.
+The CS Hydra cluster contains ubuntu noble(r24.04) compute and gpu nodes.
 Here are the paritions listing for the Hydra cluster.

 PARTITION AVAIL TIMELIMIT NODES STATE NODELIST